SubhamTyagi/loco-socket/README.md

  ## Support:

  -    If you need any help, open an issue, I will try to help.
- -    if you want to contribute some code than make pull request.
+ -    If you want to contribute some code than make pull request.
+ -    If you have any suggestion post [here](https://github.com/SubhamTyagi/loco-socket/issues/1)
  ## Disclaimer:
  -   This is meant for educational use only, I do not advise you to use this in an actual  game.